6exagon/manybusesaway/README.md

 This website has an odd structure, because the page's HTML cannot be created on the fly by a JavaScript program.
 This is because the file creation dates for the images used to generate the page are only stored locally, not on GitHub or other services.
 So, the necessary format of this project is a collection of images taken on a phone at various times, transferred to a computer, cropped to 500x500 manually to preserve the creation dates, and saved in a folder.
 Then, a "compiler" of sorts, written in Python, creates the static HTML page (showing completed and incomplete buses) which can be pushed/uploaded to a hosting platform with the new images so the page displays.
 This compiler scrapes transit agency websites for up-to-date route data when run, though which URLs to check and the format of the data can be very hardcoded and finnicky.

-Unfortunately, Everett Transit's website lacks any form of plaintext representation of routes' terminals.
+Unfortunately, Everett Transit's website lacks any form of plaintext representation of routes' termini.
 As such, the possible options were:
 - Including a PDF parsing library as a dependency to scrape Everett Transit's PDF route listing manual (which would need to be downloaded).
 - Using a third-party website listing these routes in plain HTML (which was avoided for other transit agencies).
 - Including a .csv file in this repository with Everett Transit's route data, which would need to be manually updated.
-- Leaving the routes' terminals blank.
+- Leaving the routes' termini blank.

 Of these, the third option seemed most within the spirit of the project.